Step Into Royalty: Unveiling the Secrets of Rosenborg Castle

 Photo: Ed Berrevoets

-Rosenborg Castle’s interiors remain remarkably well-preserved, offering an authentic glimpse into royal life.
+Rosenborg Castle’s interiors remain remarkably well-preserved.
+They offer an authentic glimpse into royal life.
 The Knights’ Hall, adorned with tapestries depicting Denmark’s battles, features the coronation thrones guarded by three life-sized silver lions.
 Each chamber boasts meticulously crafted furnishings, reflecting the monarchy’s opulence.

 Notably, the castle’s basement vaults house the crown jewels, exquisite sets of diamonds, rubies, pearls, and emeralds, among the finest in the world.